 The position of Land Use Hearing Officer is created pursuant to the enabling authority granted by the Land Use, Development, and Management Act, § 10-9a-701 of the Utah Code Annotated.

 The Land Use Hearing Officer shall be an administrative law judge appointed as provided in the Municipal Code.

+The Land Use Hearing Officer shall act in a quasi-judicial manner.

 Procedures.